 The following represents the procedure for resolving incidents where harassment or discrimination has been alleged.

-- Students may bring formal complaints to the vice president/dean for student life.
+- Formal complaints must be submitted in writing to the vice president/dean for student life.

 - The complainant may have another person present information at discussions of the complaint.

 - After discussion with the vice president/dean for student life, an official investigative officer will be appointed to formally review the complaint.
 The complainant submits a signed petition describing the complaint and requesting a formal investigation.
 In some cases, it may be appropriate for the designated officer to draft the petition.
 Other investigative officers may be designated by the president of the College as needed (see item #7, complaint process).